The former family home

 More

 Max Liebhard was born in 1862 as the youngest of eleven children of Peter and Ursula.
-In 1891, he married Therese Hauser from Kirchstockach.
-At first, they lived on the property “Englwarting”.
-They later moved back to Aying.
+In 1891 he married Therese Hauser from Kirchstockach.
+They initially lived on the “Englwarting” estate.
+She later moved back to Aying.
 There they built the “Liebhardsvilla” for themselves and their four children.
-Max was a man of independent means and loved hunting.
+Max was a privatier and loved hunting.
 He died in 1934 at the age of 72.
-His unmarried daughters bequeathed the family property to the church, which still runs a children’s home of the Catholic youth welfare organisation in the former Liebhardsvilla.
+His unmarried daughters bequeathed the family estate to the church, which still runs a children's home for Catholic youth welfare in the former Liebhard villa.

 Peter